Y0Coss/docs-fork/pages/public_cloud/ai_machine_learning/endpoints_tuto_02_voice_virtual_assistant/guide.en-au.md

 **Make sure to replace the token value (`OVH_AI_ENDPOINTS_ACCESS_TOKEN`) by yours.** If you do not have one yet, follow the instructions in the [AI Endpoints - Getting Started](/pages/public_cloud/ai_machine_learning/endpoints_guide_01_getting_started) guide.

 In this tutorial, we will be using the `Whisper-Large-V3` and `Mixtral-8x7b-Instruct-V01` models.
-Feel free to chosse alternative models available on the [AI Endpoints catalog](https://catalog.endpoints.ai.ovh.net/).
+Feel free to choose alternative models available on the [AI Endpoints catalog](https://catalog.endpoints.ai.ovh.net/).

 Then, create a `requirements.txt` file with the following libraries: